-- Less than half of people in the West of Scotland believe that most people can be trusted (46%) compared to 54% in the rest of Scotland. - 83% of households had internet access, compared to the Scottish average of 87%. - Only 20% of people in Glasgow felt that they could influence decisionmaking in their local authority in 2018.
+- 63% of the population in Scotland believe that most people can be trusted (2023). - 92% of households in Glasgow had internet access in 2023, just above the Scottish average of 91%. - Only 18% of people in Glasgow felt that they could influence decisionmaking in their local authority in 2023.

 - Voter turnout in Glasgow had risen from under 50% in 2001 to around 60% between 2015-2019, but it dropped back to 54% in the 2024 election.
 Scottish and UK voter turnouts were higher, but followed a similar pattern. - Labour was historically the most popular party in Glasgow, but in the 2015 and 2019 general elections, more Glaswegians voted for the Scottish Nationalist Party.
-In the 2024 general election, Labour were once again the most popular party, and votes for parties other than the four main parties (such as the Greens and Reform) also grew. - 75% of Glaswegians felt safe walking alone at night in their local neighbourhood in 2017.
+In the 2024 general election, Labour were once again the most popular party, and votes for parties other than the four main parties (such as the Greens and Reform) also grew. - 78% of Glaswegians felt safe walking alone at night in their local neighbourhood in 2023.